 It has dawned on me recently that I have been studying burned and cremated bone for over 20 years now.
 Which either suggests that it is a really interesting topic, or I’m a terrible researcher who has discovered nothing.
 Lets go with the former… My interest in this area began while I was studying my MSc at Bradford and developed into a PhD.
 From there, I have continued to explore the complex heat-induced changes that bone experiences when burned, and the effect of these on human identification.

-As well as developing new methods, I have been fortunate to study a range of fascinating archaeological contexts, including Anglo-Saxon and Roman remains from the UK, excavations from Sardinia and Lebanon, and most recently, Herculaneum.
+As well as developing new methods, I have been fortunate to study a range of fascinating archaeological contexts, including Anglo-Saxon and Roman remains from the UK, excavations from Sardinia and Lebanon, and recently, Herculaneum.
+This latter work led to an interesting debate in the literature on the preservation of soft tissues.
+It got a bit heated.
+See what I did there…

 Away from burned remains, I have also spent time trying to understand diagenetic change and pathways in the skeleton and the impact of submersion on the body.
 We also had a few projects looking at the impact of decomposition on bacterial communities in the soil environment.